 Welcome to the Machine

 Boss Level is an informal creative learning structure where students create and execute a complex project that requires them to apply the knowledge they have gained over a trimester.
-They incorporate skills and concepts related to Common Core, SEL and 21st Century Skills areas, which creates opportunities for teachers to assess some otherwise difficult-to-assess skills.
+They incorporate skills and concepts related to Common Core standards, SEL, and 21st-century skills, which creates opportunities for teachers to assess some otherwise difficult-to-assess skills.

-In week one of the sixth grade Boss Level, students participate in electives or "strands" that provide them with the tools to work collaboratively to build a machine.
-For example, a teamwork strand teaches students the components of successful collaboration and allows them to playtest and assess their group work skills, creating norms around working together.
+In week one of the sixth grade Boss Level, students participate in electives or strands that provide them with the tools to work collaboratively to build a machine.
+For example, a teamwork strand teaches students the components of successful collaboration and allows them to play-test and assess their group work skills, creating norms around working together.

 From Learner to Leader

 Academically, the Rube Goldberg challenge speaks to the science concepts learned from September through December.
-Each Home Base’s machine must include simple components such as inclined planes, wheels and axles, levers and pulleys.
-SEL and 21st century skills learned throughout the trimester are also assessed throughout the building phase.
+Each Home Base’s machine must include simple components such as inclined planes, wheels and axles, levers, and pulleys.
+SEL and 21st-century skills learned throughout the trimester are also assessed throughout the building phase.
 Home Bases must work together, learn to receive and implement feedback, and self-regulate emotions.

-The term "Boss Level," by definition, is the culminating challenge in a video game where the player must use all the skills he or she has acquired to solve the complex problem ahead, or "beat the Boss."
-At Quest to Learn, Boss Level is more about "being the boss," as it signals a clear transition from learner to leader.
-This is the point at which students take the figurative wheel of the classroom and demonstrate all they’ve learned by creating, testing, iterating and completing one comprehensive and creative embedded assessment.
+A boss level is the culminating challenge in a video game; the player must use all the skills he or she has acquired to solve the complex problem ahead and beat a tough enemy.
+At Quest to Learn, Boss Level is about being the boss instead of beating the boss—it signals a clear transition from learner to leader.
+This is the point at which students take the figurative wheel of the classroom and demonstrate all they’ve learned by creating, testing, iterating, and completing one comprehensive and creative embedded assessment.

 As a member of our sixth grade staff, I am rewarded every year with seeing Boss Level come to life in all the Home Bases.
 Students who are introverted and soft-spoken find their voice in creating and contributing ideas.
 Headstrong and over-eager students learn through practice that part of being a leader is allowing others to lead.
-Most importantly, groups of students who normally would not gravitate towards each other build relationships with one another and leave the project sharing a major academic success.
+Most importantly, groups of students who normally would not gravitate toward each other build relationships with one another and leave the project sharing a major academic success.

 Creating a Boss Level-style project in your own classroom requires a little creative planning, a lot of building materials, and the willingness to stand back and let the students take control with an often-chaotic design process.
-But it will leave you with one of the most rewarding feelings as an educator -- being able to let go of the reins and watch your students take ownership of what you have taught them as they bring it to life through applied creativity, collaboration and problem-solving skills.
+But it will leave you with one of the most rewarding feelings as an educator—being able to let go of the reins and watch your students take ownership of what you have taught them as they bring it to life through applied creativity, collaboration, and problem-solving skills.